Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Methods

 Before the SN explosion, the progenitor mass-loss rate $\dot{M}$ can be associated with the bolometric luminosity via a factor $\epsilon$, which denotes the kinetic-to-radiation energy conversion efficiency.
 Assuming a steady stellar wind CSM (s=2 in $\rho_{\rm csm} \propto r^{-s}$ \cite{Moriya13}), the bolometric luminosity $L_{\rm bol}$ can be written as:

 where $E_{\rm Kin}$ represents the kinetic energy of the thin shocked shell.
 The efficiency factor $\epsilon$ is often assumed between 0.1 and 0.5 \cite{Fox11,Moriya13,Moriya14,Ofek14}.
 We adopted $\epsilon=0.3$ and $V_{\rm s}=2000$\ \kms, the latter is consistent with the typical FWHM velocity of the intermediate H$\alpha$ component measured over our spectroscopic campaign on SN\,2018evt.
 The wind velocity blown from the progenitor was taken from the P-Cygni feature reported in \cite{Yang22}, $V_{\rm w}=63$~\kms.
 A similar velocity was only observed in the unshocked CSM of PTF11kx \cite{Dilday12} ($V_{\rm w} \sim$ 65 \kms), an SN~1999aa-like SN, which exhibits multiple CSM components but displays no signature of the ejecta-CSM interactions based on the early-time observations \cite{Dilday12,Silverman13:PTF11kx}.

-A sudden decrease in the optical light curves of SN\,2018evt can be seen at day $\approx +$530, indicating the formation of new dust grains in the CDS (e.g., Figures~\ref{fig:whole} and~\ref{fig:lc}).
+A sudden decrease in the optical light curves of SN\,2018evt can be seen at day $\approx +$530, indicating the formation of new dust grains in the CDS (e.g., {\bf Figure 1} and {\bf Extended Data Figure 4}).
 Following the prescription in \cite{Yang22}, we approximate the optical bolometric luminosity ($L_{\rm Opt}$) of SN\,2018evt by integrating its SED at day $+$530 over the optical wavelength range (3870$-$9000\,\AA).
 The day $+$530 SED was obtained by warping the day $+$264 flux spectrum to match the $BVgri-$band photometry at day $+$530.
 Therefore, the estimated $L_{\rm Opt}=5.2 \times 10^{41}$~erg s$^{-1}$ at day $+530$ yields a mass loss rate of

 The mass of shocked CSM around SN~2018evt can be estimated by multiplying the mass-loss rate to the duration of the shock propagation ($t_{\rm duration}$) as approximated by the phase of the measurement $t_{\rm duration}=530$~days, which can be expressed as